streaming-university/.github/profile/README.md

 ## Supervisor: Ali C. Begen

-Ali C. Begen is currently a computer science professor at Ozyegin University and a technical consultant in Comcast's Advanced Technology and Standards Group.
-Previously, he was a research and development engineer at Cisco.
-Begen received his PhD in electrical and computer engineering from Georgia Tech in 2006.
-To date, he received several academic and industry awards (including an Emmy® Award for Technology and Engineering), and was granted 30+ US patents.
-In 2020 and 2021, he was listed among the world's most influential scientists in the subfield of networking and telecommunications.
+Ali C. Begen is a computer science professor at Ozyegin University in Istanbul and the founder of Networked Media, a technology consulting firm specializing in IP video.
+Through his consultancy, he provides expert services to media-tech companies and law firms.
+Previously, he was a technical lead at Cisco in San Jose, California.
+Begen earned his PhD in Electrical and Computer Engineering from Georgia Tech in 2006.
+Throughout his career, he has been recognized with numerous academic and industry accolades, including an Emmy® Award for Technology and Engineering.
+He is a Streaming Video Technology Alliance (SVTA) Fellow.
+He holds over 40 US patents and is a Distinguished Member of the ACM and a Senior Member of the IEEE.
 More details are at https://ali.begen.net.

 ## Post-Doc
 - Dr. Ekrem Çetinkaya